Andrew Bruce, 11th Earl of Elgin

-Background and education
+Early life and education

+Elgin was born in 1924 at the family seat, Broomhall House, in Fife, the eldest son of the 10th Earl of Elgin and Katherine Elizabeth, Countess of Elgin, daughter of the 1st Baron Cochrane of Cults.
+The arrival of a male heir following the births of two daughters, Lady Martha and Lady Jean, created tremendous celebration at the Broomhall estate, which included a bonfire and fireworks attended by crowds of villagers from Limekilns and Charlestown.
+He was styled Lord Bruce from birth and christened at Broomhall on 31 March 1924 by his great-uncle Rev. Henry Holmes Stewart.
+His five god-parents were Field Marshal Earl Haig, his uncle the Hon.
+Thomas Cochrane, Sir Alexander Gibb; Lord Elgin's elder sister, Lady Elisabeth Babington Smith; and Lady Victoria Cavendish-Bentinck, daughter of the Duke of Portland.

+He was educated at Eton and at Balliol College, Oxford.

+Military career

-The eldest son of Edward Bruce, 10th Earl of Elgin and the Honourable Katherine Elizabeth Cochrane, daughter of the Baron Cochrane of Cults, he was educated at Eton and at Balliol College, Oxford.
-On 12 September 1943, Bruce was commissioned as Second Lieutenant in the 3rd (Armoured) Bn Scots Guards and was wounded during Operation Bluecoat, the break out from Normandy in August 1944.
+On 12 September 1943, Bruce was commissioned as a Second Lieutenant in the 3rd (Armoured) Bn Scots Guards and was wounded during Operation Bluecoat, the breakout from Normandy in August 1944.
 He was invalided out of the army on 24 October 1946, with the honorary rank of lieutenant.

 On 4 April 1951, he was appointed an instructor in the Army Cadet Force, with the rank of Lieutenant.
 In July 1963, by then the County Cadet Commandant for Fife, he was awarded the Cadet Forces Medal.
 He resigned his commission on 19 April 1965, retaining the honorary rank of lieutenant-colonel.
 Since 1970, he has been Colonel-in-Chief of the 31 Combat Engineer Regiment (The Elgins), and was Honorary Colonel of the 153 (Highland) Transport Regiment from 1976 to 1986.

-Lord Elgin is also the Honorary Colonel of No 7 Royal Canadian Army Cadet Corps, which is affiliated with the Elgin Regiment, but is not part of it.
-No 7 is the second oldest extant Corps in the Royal Canadian Army Cadets of Canada and one of only two that have colours.
-The Corps wears distinctive shoulder flashes backed with the Bruce tartan.
-(Not even the Elgin Regiment wears them.)